This Discussion channel is currently closed.

 Default_avatar

-Connie Maeyaert almost 6 years ago
+Connie Maeyaert over 6 years ago

 Normally, I am a strong advocate for green energy but I do believe there are places where these wind towers should not be built.
 To build these wind towers closer than three miles of a recreational lake & state park is too close.
 We need to preserve the natural beauty of the lake and protect our migrating birds that come in the spring & summer.
 Another consideration is that while those erecting wind turbines on their property stand to make money, nearby neighbors stand to lose quality of life.
 The impact of where these wind towers are going up by Lake Cochrane is detrimental to property values, the natural beauty of the area and the migration of birds in the fall & spring.
 Many people purchase lake property to get away from noise & city lights to relax and enjoy the outdoors.
 Same with those who camp in the State Park.
 These wind turbines so close to our lake will change our landscape forever.
 Wind farms being built often depend completely on government subsidies to have the illusion of being profitable.
 If and when these subsidies expire, so will the viability of wind energy.
 Wind turbines are not efficient.
 When the wind doesn’t blow, they don’t produce energy.
 They cost mega bucks to build, erect and maintain and without the government subsidies and tax credits, they would never produce enough electricity to pay for the initial cost and upkeep.
 What happens when these government subsidies end or are cut back?
 What happens when they become too costly to repair or the technology becomes obsolete?
 This company is not from the United States.
 How confident are we that they will take care of them long term?
 Will they dismantle them or will they be left for the farmers to take care of?
 The cost of dismantling them is not cheap.